-Crime: The crime rate in India varies largely according to which city you travel to India to.
+Crime: The crime rate in India varies largely according to which city you travel to in India.
 Kerala is the city with the highest crime rate in India, followed by Nagaland.
 If you wish to travel to India through any of these cities, take the necessary safety precaution.

 Electrical Adapters: In India, the standard voltage is 240 volts at a frequency of 50 Hertz.

 Trivia: DID YOU KNOW that India has the largest number of vegetarians in the world?
 In fact, up to 40% of Indians consider themselves vegetarians.

 The cuisine of India is one of the most popular in the world.
 It is also quite varied depending on which region in India a dish originates from.
 The diversity in the climate, soil type and ethnic groups that make up India contribute to the diverse culinary landscape.